CAWaterBoardDataCenter/SafeToSwim/src/index.md

       Both the single sample and the geometric mean are below their respective thresholds.
 This status indicates that there is generally a low level of risk associated with water contact at this site.
     </div>
     <div class="card"><strong>Use caution</strong><br><br>
       Either the single sample, the geometric mean, or both exceed their respective thresholds.
-This status indicates that there is generally an elevated risk associated with water contact at this site.
+This status indicates that there is an elevated risk of illness associated with water contact at this site.
     </div>
     <div class="card"><strong>Not enough data</strong><br><br>
       Fewer than five samples of the relevant indicator bacteria have been collected in the past six weeks.
 There is insufficient data to assess the current level of risk associated with water contact at this site.